VanCoding/factorio-autotrains-mod/readme.md

 - send it the "D"-Signal through **red** wire
 - send it the total storage capacity of the resource of demand through **red** wire
 - send it the currently stored amount through **green** wire
+- optionally send it a "C"-Signal with indicates the amount of stacks that should be transported per train.
+Defaults to full trains.

 ## Depot stations